 The simplest definition of narcissism is excessive self-love, but it isn’t the whole picture.
 Typically, narcissists are emotionally shallow people who cannot see beyond their own self-importance to appreciate other people’s subtle and deeper emotions.

-If you notice, these are not quite malicious qualities.
+If you notice, these are not quite evil or malicious qualities.

-Then, why are some narcissists pure evil, like Ted Bundy and Adolf Hitler?
+Then, why are some narcissists pure evil, or are they ill?

 Why Are Narcissists Evil?

-Malignant narcissists are evil because of their extremely narcissistic, antisocial, sadistic, and aggressive nature.
-They are paranoid and stay ready to become hostile, especially when facing any criticism.
-Even when their victim is plainly suffering, they do not feel any sorrow, remorse, or empathy.
+Malignant narcissists are evil because of their egocentric, antisocial, sadistic, aggressive, and remorseless character.
+They are paranoid and ready to get hostile, especially when facing criticism.
+They cannot empathize with their victim’s sorrow, even when they are clearly suffering.

 In 1964, Erich Fromm, a social psychologist, invented the phrase “malignant narcissism,” defining it as a “severe mental illness” that represents “the quintessence of evil.”

 Malignant narcissism is “the root of the most vicious destructiveness and inhumanity.”— Eric Fromm

 Of the six types of narcissists, in fact, the malignant type is the most dangerous one.